Top 7 Threats to Pets on Halloween & How to Avoid

-This is why it’s so important for you to prepare your pets on Halloween – because even things you use every single day can turn into a threat or a potential problem.
+This is why it’s so important for you to prepare your pets on Halloween – because even things you use every single day can turn into a potential problem.
+The top 7 threats to pets on Halloween include:

 Fun fact: Each year, over 1,000 fires are caused by pets.